Nutritional Needs For Growing Puppies

 Recommended Carbohydrate Levels

 The recommended carbohydrate levels for puppies can vary depending on their breed, size, and activity level.
 However, in general, carbohydrates should make up a smaller proportion of their diet compared to proteins and fats.
-Discussing the ideal carbohydrate intake with your veterinarian can ensure that your puppy receives the optimal balance.
+Discussing the carbohydrate intake with your veterinarian can ensure that your puppy receives the optimal balance.

 Healthy Options for Carbohydrates